 Banking is different in that the diffusion and use of ATMs and online banking have been underway since the 1990s.
-Individuals have been using ATMs, computers and smartphones for banking applications for years.
+Individuals have been using ATMs, computers, and smartphones for banking applications for years.
 Thus, insofar as epidemic exposure induces changes in behavior, these are likely to be more evident in this context than others.

 The paper is organized as follows.
-Section 2 reviews the related literature.
-Sections 3 and 4 then describe our data and empirical strategy.
-Section 5 presents the main results, including for within-sample heterogeneity, persistence of the effects and the role of 3G infrastructure.
-Section 6 summarizes our additional robustness checks, after which Section 7 concludes.
-The appendix (available online) presents further detail on our data and additional empirical results.
+Section 1 reviews the related literature.
+Sections 2 and 3 then describe our data and empirical strategy.
+Section 4 presents the main results, including for within-sample heterogeneity, persistence of the effects, and the role of 3G infrastructure.
+Section 5 summarizes our additional robustness checks, after which Section 6 concludes.
+The online appendix presents further details on our data and additional empirical results.